KellerJordan/modded-nanogpt/records/track_2_medium/2025-12-27_SwitchBank/README.md

 - Optional router adapters (per-layer/per-expert scale/bias) with lazy init and pruning hooks.
 - Router temperature + logit-cap schedules anchored to second-expert activation.
 - TurboMuon tweak.
+- Code is spread over multiple files: train_switch_bank.py and the switch_bank package.
+The former prints all of the code from both in the reproducible log.

 ## Routing/adapter specifics (SwitchBank)
 - Each layer computes gates into the same expert bank; outputs are scaled by gate probabilities.